gkadusumilli/gkadusumilli.github.io/_pages/about.md

 * ADAS Intern @ Continental AG, Bangalore, Dec 2019-Present

    * Working with R&D unit of ADAS
-   * Developing an end-to-end deep learning algorithm for vehicle detection using point cloud based 3D LiDAR
-   * working on multi modal sensor fusion of camera and LiDAR.
+   * Developing an end-to-end deep learning algorithm for vehicle detection using multi modal sensor fusion of camera and LiDAR

 Skills